thingsboard/thingsboard-gateway/README.md

 4. `sudo ./install.h` - Install the RAK gateway software
     a.
 When prompted, select `RAK2245` as the gateway model
 5. Reboot the gateway
-6. `sudo raspi-config` - Enter gateway configuration
+6. `sudo gateway-config` - Enter gateway configuration